-i.
-The size of the site, its location and suitability to accommodate a new school or school expansion taking account of compatibility with surrounding uses, and existing planning policy designations (e.g.

-&lt;sup>11 A form of entry is a group of 30 pupils.
-Expanding a school by 1 form of entry will add accommodation sufficient for 30 additional pupils to every year group.

-Revised Proposed Submission Version: October 2015 with Main Modifications (March 2019)

-conservation areas, MOL, Green Belt).

-ii.
-The impact on green open space, games pitches, outdoor play and amenity space, taking account of the character of the area, whether the site is within an area of open space deficiency and whether the school has sufficient outdoor space for play and games.

-iii.
-The location and accessibility of the site in relation to:

-- the intended catchment area of the school;

-- public transport; and

-- the local highway network and its ability to accommodate new or additional school trips without adverse impact on highway safety and convenient walking and cycling routes to schools.

-iv.
-The extent to which the building design contributes towards the government target that schools and colleges should be zero carbon from 2016.
+- A) The size of the site, its location and suitability to accommodate a new school or school expansion taking account of compatibility with surrounding uses, and existing planning policy designations (e.g. conservation areas, MOL, Green Belt). - B) The impact on green open space, games pitches, outdoor play and amenity space, taking account of the character of the area, whether the site is within an area of open space deficiency and whether the school has sufficient outdoor space for play and games. - C) The location and accessibility of the site in relation to: - i) the intended catchment area of the school; - ii) public transport; and - the local highway network and its ability to accommodate new or additional school trips without adverse impact on highway safety and convenient walking and cycling routes to schools. - D) The extent to which the building design contributes towards the government target that schools and colleges should be zero carbon from 2016.

-Arts, Cultural and Entertainment Facilities
+Arts.
+Cultural and Entertainment Facilities

 7.14 The Borough's residents have access to a wide range of arts, cultural and entertainment facilities.
-Among Hillingdon's main entertainment facilities are the Beck Theatre (Hayes), Compass Theatre (Ickenham) and The Nave, (Uxbridge).
+Among Hillingdon's main entertainment facilities are the Beck Theatre (Hayes), Compass Theatre (Ickenham) and The Nave,

+(Uxbridge).
 The Cow Byre and Great Barns (Ruislip) mount exhibitions of work produced by local artists.